frankthvandeven/VenturaSQL/README.md

 The runtime DLL is 95KB, and the middle-tier DLL is 13KB.
 VenturaSQL is lightweight, does not use reflection and is very fast.

 ## Installing VenturaSQL Studio
-Download this GitHub repository and open the solution and run the 'VenturaSQLStudio' project.

-**or**

 Download and run the VenturaSQL Studio installer.
 The installer comes with ready to run sample projects.
-The installer will be available early May, and the download link will be here.
+[Open the downloads page](https://site.sysdev.nl/venturasql)

+**or**

+Download this GitHub repository and open the solution and run the 'VenturaSQLStudio' project.
+The GitHub repository does not include the sample projects.

 ## Documentation
 Online documentation: https://docs.sysdev.nl

-The online documentation is for version 3, and needs updating to version 4.
-That will be done in May.